lewisawe/aws-bootcamp-cruddur-2023/journal/week1.md

 ###

-#### Set Up nootifications for the Cruddur App and added a sample notification
+#### Set Up notifications for the Cruddur App and added a sample notification
 ![Notifications](assets/Notifications.png)

 ### Containerized both the backend and frontend images